hardyoyo/RodmanPottingerCookbook/recipes/BasicLasgna.md

 Can be frozen, but if you do, be sure to thaw it out before you try to cook it, then follow the directions above.

+### MAKE 2, ONE WITH GLUTEN-FREE NOODLES

+Two stockpots, only cook about half of each package of noodles.
+Use two 8x8 in. casserole dishes.